kimanthi/robot_rock/README.md

-# MRuby-pax
+# RobotRock

-MRuby on pax, implement the entire dependencies to development and deploy for PAX D200.
+RobotRock is The Walk Ruby Platform on PAX.

 ## Setup